 The establishment of an independent water regulator was also born out of historical incidents like that of Havelock North and others.
 As a consequence we have the enactment of Taumata Arowai – the Water Services Regulator Act 2020 and the need for regulatory oversight to lift the performance of the system that delivers for three waters.

 The Taumata Arowai – Water Services Regulator Act, passed in July 2020, established Taumata Arowai as a Crown entity.
-Taumata Arowai will not become fully operational until enactment of the Water Services Act 2021, expected to be November 2021.
+Upon enactment of the Water Services Act 2021 Taumata Arowai became fully operational on 15 November 2021.

 As well as an independent board, chaired by Dame Karen Poutasi, Taumata Arowai is advised on Māori rights and interests by a rōpū, which will work alongside iwi and Māori as the Crown’s Te Tiriti o Waitangi partner.